About us

 Winery

-The Borgo Giulia winery was conceived as a natural extension of the work in the vineyard.
+The Borgo Giulia winery was conceived as a natural extension of the vineyard.
+Every stage of production is designed to accompany the wine without interfering with its character.

 Terrace